peternguyen10/Remote-Development-Environment-Templates/Java/Base/README.md

 5. Select this folder.
 Docker should start building the container, and there will be a progress bar to the bottom right of the window

-6. Open Test.java and run the code (press F5, hit "run" right above the "main" method, or navigate to Run > Start Debugging)
+6. Once the container is built, open Test.java and run the code (press F5, hit "run" right above the "main" method (only applicable if the Java extension is installed), or navigate to Run > Start Debugging)

 ## How to Use